 Stream Nutrients

-I collected stream water in acid washed HDPE bottles in triplicate using 1µm glass fiber syringe filters (Type A/E Glass Fiber Filter, Pall Corporation).
-I acidified one of these samples intended for dissolved organic carbon (DOC) analysis with 100µL of 0.5N HCl.
-These samples were transported in a cooler out of the field and sroted in a freezer where they were kept frozen until analysis.
+I collected stream water in acid washed HDPE bottles using 1µm glass fiber syringe filters (Type A/E Glass Fiber Filter, Pall Corporation).
+I acidified one of these samples intended for dissolved organic carbon (DOC) analysis with 100µL of 0.5N HCl to reduce pH to XX.
+These samples were transported in a cooler out of the field and stored in a freezer until analysis.

-I analyzed the samples for dissolved inorganic nitrogen (DIN) and phosphate with an AQ1 (AQ1 Discrete Analyzer, Seal Analytical).
-I completed these analyses using 3 separate methods and sets of reagents, one which gives a combined value for nitrate and nitrite (cite method), one for ammonia (cite method) and one for phosphate (cite method).

-The acidified DOC sample was analyzed using a Shimadzu TOC-L (TOC-L Total Organic Carbon Analyzer, Shimadzu) by Cindy White (Instrument Technician 3, how to cite?) (cite method)
+I analyzed the samples for ammonium (NH4+) using XXXX method (cite year), nitrite+nitrate (NO2-+NO3-; hereafter referred to as NO3-) using XXXX (cite year), and phosphate (PO43-) using XXX (cite YEAR).
+All samples were run on an AQ1 Discrete Analyzer (Seal Analytical) The acidified DOC sample was analyzed using XXXX method on a Shimadzu TOC-L (TOC-L Total Organic Carbon Analyzer, Shimadzu)

 Fish